annaobarzanowska/jagex/README.md

-# Please look into appropriate sections
+# Please look in appropriate sections